 Make sure you pre-book your hotels.
 Do some research and read hotel reviews for that.
-Sometimes when you are planning to book your hotel via online hotel booking portals, some of the hotels may show as no rooms available, but make sure you take the phone number and ensure it over phone.
-You can also ask them to arrange your tour and help you for getting passes.
-If you are visiting in off-season getting a hotel room is no problem but other times you will find most of the hotels booked.
-So I suggest to pre-book your hotel rooms.
-I book most of my hotels via https://www.makemytrip.com/ They also have the option for booking Homestays, I personally prefer staying in a homestay as you can interact with the local people know anout their culture and way of life.
+Sometimes when you are planning to book your hotel via online hotel booking portals, some of the hotels may show as no rooms available, but make sure you take the phone number and ensure it over the phone.
+You can also ask them to arrange your tour and help you with getting passes.
+If you are visiting in the off-season getting a hotel room is no problem but other times you will find most of the hotels booked.
+So I suggest pre-booking your hotel rooms.
+I book most of my hotels via https://www.makemytrip.com/ They also have the option for booking Homestays, I personally prefer staying in a homestay as you can interact with the local people know about their culture and way of life.
 The homestay I booked was North Hill Homestay, people were very hospitable there.

 9. Carry your cash

 On the hills don’t even think of an atm or your mobile banking for transferring money or making payments.
 There will be no network at most places and not much ATM.
-You may find a few in the town areas but there is no guarantee that you will find cash available for you in the machines.
+You may find a few in the town areas but there is no guarantee that you will find cash available for you on the machines.
 So to avoid irritation and save your time carry sufficient cash and also spare changes.

 10. Know your routes well

 It is also very important for you to know that the routes you are following are the right ones, well in this route you need not worry, Our Indian Army has made navigation easier here, there are lots of milestones, directions signboards, along with distance mentioned are available to guide you through the proper route.
-Even without any GPS you can track the right direction.
+Even without any GPS, you can track the right direction.
 Just a one-way route through the mountains.